sergpank/sergpank.github.io/about.md

 My name is Sergey Panko and I am Java Developer.

-This is my cozy attic where I keep siple and helpful recipes.
+This is my cozy attic where I keep simple and helpful recipes.

 If you would like to contact me: `goto` [linkedIN](https://www.linkedin.com/in/sergpank/) `||` write directy to my [email](mailto:sergpank@gmail.com).